 The Leica M11 is fully set up with all the useful features a landscape photographer could want – well almost.
 You can set up the camera to bracket your exposures all with a countdown timer, and it even has a built-in intervalometer which is really nice when shooting star trails or fireflies as well as any sort of timelapse photography.

-Since I bought the Leica M11 partly as a landscape camera, this was reassuring when I opened up the menus and discovered these settings.
+Since I bought the Leica M11 partly as a landscape camera, it was reassuring when I opened up the menus and discovered these settings.

 7. Files Aren’t Huge

-If you’re wondering how big the files sizes are with the Leica M11 –
+If you’re wondering how big the file sizes are with the Leica M11 –

 For the 60MP mode, files are about 60-70MB in size, at 36MP the files are roughly 35-40MB in size and for 18MP they are about 20MB in size.